A NSW Government website

 The program is funded by the Australian Government and is part of the NSW Government’s commitment to the Murray-Darling Basin Plan.

-It is being led by the Department of Planning and Environment’s (the department) Water Infrastructure NSW in partnership with the department’s Environment and Heritage division and the Department of Regional NSW’s Local Land Services, who will work with landholders and communities across the southern basin to implement the program.
+It is being led by the department's Water Group in partnership with the department’s Environment and Heritage division and the Department of Regional NSW’s Local Land Services, who will work with landholders and communities across the southern basin to implement the program.

-In delivering the program we are also working with:
+In developing the program, we are also working with:

 • WaterNSW